ashleydavis/rfsd-web-page-eleventy/src/outline.md

 Next we revisit the tools, technique and development process we have learned so far, while taking a tour of the completed Photosphere application.

-# 9. Learning how to learn
+# 9. Mindset is a starting point

 We wrap up the book with a discussion on how you can take your own learning as a developer to the next level.